raml-org/raml-spec/versions/raml-10/raml-10.md

     properties:
 ```

-* If, and only if, a type declaration contains neither a facet that is unique to a given type as described in the previous rule above, nor a `type` or `schema` facet, then the default type is `string`.
+* If, and only if, a type declaration contains a facet that is neither unique to a given type, as described in the previous rule above, nor a `type` or `schema` facet, then the default type is `string`.
 The following snippet exemplifies this rule:

 ```yaml
 types: